kodecocodes/swift-algorithm-club/Spiral Matrix/README.markdown

-## Goal
+# Spiral Matrix

-Traverse a 2D array in spiral order.
+Goal: Traverse a 2D array in spiral order.

 ## Overview
 Given a 2D array, which can be a square array with `n == m`,  we want to return a one-dimensional array of all the elements of the 2D array in spiral order.